maritzatsab/maritzatsab/README.md

 ### Hi there 👋, I'm Maritza!
-#### A computer science student.
+#### A data science student.

-I'm interested in web development, AI, UX/UI, languages and education.
+I'm interested in web development, AI, UX/UI, data, languages and education.
 As an introvert, I treat reading and learning as parts of excitement.
 Looking forward to work with talented and curios people!

 Skills: HTML | CSS | Figma | VSCode

 - 🔭 I’m currently working on a web page for Edu For Living
-- 🌱 I’m currently learning JavaScript and Three.js
+- 🌱 I’m currently learning JavaScript and Python
 - 🤔 I’m looking for help with Node.js
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I speak English, Indonesian, and French